macicchino/Credit_Risk_Analysis/README.md

 1. RandomOverSample

   - The RandomOverSample balanced accuracy score and the precision and recall scores are as follows.
+While it does have a higher F1 score of 0.81 for it's low_risk and the model accuracy is 0.65.
+The f1 score for predicting high_risk at 0.02 is note as precise as we need it.

 ![dev_1](images/1_RandomOverSample.png "Dev 1 Image")

 2. SMOTE

   - The SMOTE balanced accuracy score and the precision and recall scores are as follows.
+This is the second lowest accuracy score of the 6 models.

 ![dev_2](images/2_SMOTE.png "Dev 2 Image")

 3. ClusterCentroids

   - The ClusterCentroids balanced accuracy score and the precision and recall scores are as follows.
+Note, It has the lowest f1 score for high risk accounts which makes it a poor model for our purposes.

 ![dev_3](images/3_ClusterControls.png "Dev 3 Image")

 4. SMOTEENN

   - The SMOTEENN balanced accuracy score and the precision and recall scores are as follows.
+While it's accuracy is similar to RandomOverSample with a score of 0.65.
+The f1 score for low-risk accounts drops to 0.72 from the initial model.

 ![dev_4](images/4_SMOTEENN.png "Dev 4 Image")